B-UMMI/LMAS/docs/user/metrics.rst

 Global Table Metrics
 ^^^^^^^^^^^^^^^^^^^^^

-Global table metrics are presented both for the **Original Assembly** and for the **Filtered Assembly**.
+Global table metrics are presented both for the **Original Assembly** and the **Filtered Assembly**.
 Assemblies are filtered by a minimum contig size, defined in the ``--minLength`` parameter.

-Contigs
-"""""""
+Contig sizes
+"""""""""""""

-* Total number of contigs in an assembly;
+* **Contigs:** Total number of contigs in the assembly;
-* Calculated for the **Original Assembly** and the **Filtered Assembly**, by minimum contig size as defined in the ``--minLength`` parameter;

-Basepairs
-"""""""""
-* Total number of basepairs in an assembly;
+* **Basepairs:** Total number of basepairs in the assembly;
-* Calculated for the **Original Assembly** and the **Filtered Assembly**, by minimum contig size as defined in the ``--minLength`` parameter;

-Maximum Contig Size
-"""""""""""""""""""
-* Lenght, in basepairs, of the largest contig in an assembly;
+* **Maximum contig size:** The length, in basepairs, of the largest contig in the assembly;
-* Calculated for the **Original Assembly**.

-Nx
-"""
+* **‘N’s:** Number of uncalled bases;
-* Length for which the collection of all contigs of that length or longer in an assembly covers at least *x* % of the total length of the assembled contigs;
+* **Mapped reads:** Percentage of mapped reads to an assembly (A read is considered mapped if at least *x* % of the read sequence aligns to a contig in the assembly, as defined in the ``--mapped_reads_threshold`` parameter);
-* Calculated for the **Original Assembly** and the **Filtered Assembly**, by minimum contig size as defined in the ``--minLength`` parameter;
-* **Default target value:** 50 %

-Mapped Reads
+Contiguity
 """"""""""""
-* Percentage of mapped reads to an assembly;
-* A read is considered mapped if at least *x* % of the read sequence aligns to a contig in the assembly, as defined in the ``--mapped_reads_threshold`` parameter;
-* Calculated for the **Original Assembly**.
-* **Default threshold:** 0.75 %

-Number of 'N's
-""""""""""""""
-* Total of 'N's in assembly basepairs;
-* Calculated for the **Original Assembly** and the **Filtered Assembly**, by minimum contig size as defined in the ``--minLength`` parameter;

-Missassembled Contigs
-"""""""""""""""""""""
+* **Nx (where 0 < x ⩽ 100):** Length for which the collection of all assembled sequences of that length or longer in an assembly covers at least a given percentage of the total length of the assembly (Default target value of 50%);

+Misassembly
+""""""""""""
-* Number of missassembled contigs;
+* **Misassemblies:** Number of missassembled contigs;
-* Calculated for the **Filtered Assembly**, by minimum contig size as defined in the ``--minLength`` parameter;

 Global Plot Metrics
 ^^^^^^^^^^^^^^^^^^^^
 Global plot metrics are presented for the **Filtered Assembly**.
 Assemblies are filtered by a minimum contig size, defined in the ``--minLength`` parameter.

-Contig size distribution per assembler
-"""""""""""""""""""""""""""""""""""""""
+Contig sizes
+""""""""""""

-This plot contains a **boxplot** for each assembler representing the size distribution of contigs that align to any of the reference genomes.
-Unmapped contigs are represented in a **scatter plot** as red circles.
+* **Contig size distribution per assembler:** For each assembler in LMAS, a boxplot is computed representing the size distribution of contigs that align to any of the reference replicons.
+The unmapped contigs, if present, are represented in a red scatterplot overlapping the boxplot.

-Gap size distribution per assembler
-""""""""""""""""""""""""""""""""""""

-This plot contains a **boxplot** for each assembler representing the distribution of gap sizes in comparison to the reference genomes.
+* **Gap size distribution per assembler:** For each assembler in LMAS, a boxplot is computed representing the distribution of gap sizes.
+Gaps are calculated in relation to the assembled sequences that align to any of the reference replicons, with 1 basepair or more in length.

-Misassembled contigs
-""""""""""""""""""""
+Misassembly
+""""""""""""

-This plot contains a **scatter plot** for misassembled contigs per assembler.
-The *y-axis* represents the number of blocks the misassembled contig was broken into in the mapping process, and the *x-axis* its size in basepairs.
-Information of the **type of misassembly** is available as hover text for the type of misassembly.
+* **Misassembled contigs:** Scatter plot for misassembled contigs per assembler, the size of the misassembled contigs, and the number of breakpoint events.
+The distribution on contig size for all misassembled contigs is represented in a boxplot.
+The type of misassembly is presented as hoover text for each misassembly event.

-Types of misassembly detected:

-- Inversion
-- Insertion
-- Deletion
-- Translocation
-- Chimera

-Additionally, a **boxplot** representing the contig size distribution for all misassembled contigs is available.
+The following misassembly types are identified:

+* *Chimera:* a contig has two or more sequence blocks mapping to different reference replicons;
+* *Insertion:* a sequence block (≥50 basepairs) which is not present in any of the reference replicons has been introduced into the contig by the assembly process;
+* *Deletion:* a sequence block (≥50 basepairs) of the reference replicon is missing from the contig created by the assembly process;
+* *Inversion:* a contig has at least two sequence blocks mapping to the same replicon but reversed end to end, i.e. one of the blocks maps to the sense strand and the other to the antisense strand in the reference while both are in the same strand in the contig, or vice-versa;
+* *Rearrangement:* a contig has at least two sequence blocks mapping to the same replicon, in the same orientation, in a different order than in the reference sequence;
+* *Translocation:* a contig has at least two sequence blocks abutting in the contig but mapping non-collinearly (over 1000 base pairs apart) to the reference replicon;
+* *Duplication:* a sequence block of a contig maps at least twice to the reference replicon in different alignment blocks;
+* *Inconsistency:* a contig has at least two sequence blocks abutting in the contig but fails to be classified in any of the previous categories.

 Per Reference Metrics
 ---------------------